 Samuel McMahon has practised in commercial litigation since his admission as a solicitor in 2007.
-He manages litigation matters with distinction, assisting a large range of client, including small businesses, large businesses and private individuals.
+He manages litigation matters with distinction, assisting a large range of clients, including small businesses, large businesses and private individuals.

 Samuel McMahon is known for his calm and considered solutions, practical nature and problem-solving skills.
 He has a sound and thorough understanding of the various aspects of litigation, enabling him to guide ordinary people who find themselves caught up in the stressful world of litigation in order to achieve their best result.
 His wealth of knowledge often results in the provision of successful ‘outside the box’ strategies and advice that others may not have thought of.
 Solicitors often look to Samuel for advice or opinion, attesting to his technical command of legal principle.